NCEAS/metacat/CONTRIBUTING.md

 Development is managed through the git repository at https://github.com/NCEAS/metacat.
 The repository is organized into several branches, each with a specific purpose.

 **main**.
-The `main` branch represents a stable branch that is constantly maintained in a state ready for release.
-Any unreleased code changes on the main branch represent changes that have been tested and staged for the next release.
-When a set of features are mature and tested and ready for release, they are merged onto the `main` branch to await the next release.
-The tip of the main branch always represents the set of features that have been staged for the next release.
-The version number in all configuration files and the README on the main branch follows [semantic versioning](https://semver.org/) and should always be set to either:
+The `main` branch is the source of truth for the current stable release.
+A release occurs when tested changes are merged from `develop` into `main`, and that merge commit SHA is tagged with the release tag (e.g., `3.4.0`).
+The tip of `main` therefore always reflects the latest stable release.
+The version number in all configuration files and the README on `main` follows [semantic versioning](https://semver.org/) and should always be set to either:

-- the current release version, if the HEAD of `main` still matches the HEAD of `releases`.
+- the current release version, if the HEAD of `main` still matches the current release tag.
 For example, `2.8.5`.
 - the planned next release number with a `beta` designator or release candidate `rc` designator appended as appropriate.
 For example, `2.8.6-beta1` or `2.9.0-rc1`.

-**releases**.
-Releases are merged from the `main` branch to the `releases` branch, and the resulting commit is tagged with the release tag (e.g., `2.4.0`).
-The tip of the `releases` branch always reflects the most recent release of the software.

 **develop**.
-Development takes place on a single branch for integrated development and testing of the set of features targeting a particular release.
+Development takes place on a single branch for integrated development and testing of the set of features targeting the next release.
 Commits should only be pushed to this branch once they are ready to be deployed to production immediately after being pushed.

-**feature**. to isolate development on a specific set of capabilities, especially if it may be disruptive to other developers working on the main `develop` branch, feature branches should be created.
+**feature**.
+To isolate development on a specific set of capabilities, especially if it may be disruptive to other developers working on the main `develop` branch, feature branches should be created.

-Feature branches are named with a prefix of `feature` and should include a short descriptive label reflecting their purpose.
-For example, `feature-new-search` may be a branch name for a feature related to a new search tool.
+Feature branches are named with a prefix of `feature` and should include the issue number and a short descriptive label reflecting their purpose.
+For example, `feature-1456-new-search` would be a branch name for a feature related to a new search tool.
+Feature branches are generally created from the current `develop` branch, and, after review and approval, would be merged back into the `develop` branchin preparation for release testing.

-You may also want to include the release version that you are targeting, such `feature-2.11.2-new-search`.

-You may also want to include the issue number that describes the feature, such as `feature-#1456-new-search`.

 All feature branches should be frequently merged with changes from `develop` to ensure that the feature branch stays up to date with other features that have